Power Up (album): Commercial performance

 In Australia, Power Up debuted at number one on the ARIA Charts and, in the process, AC/DC became the first act to have an Australian number one album in five consecutive decades (1980s to 2020s).
 The album registered 21,535 sales in its first week outselling the rest of the top 15 combined.
 As of 12 December, it has spent four weeks at number one, becoming the equal longest number one album in Australia in 2020.

 In the United States, Power Up debuted at number one on the Billboard 200 chart, with 117,000 album-equivalent units (including 111,000 pure sales) in its opening week.
 It became the band's third album to reach number one on the chart, following For Those About to Rock We Salute You (1981) and Black Ice (2008).
 Additionally, the album's tracks accumulated a total 7.8 million on-demand streams in the week ending 28 November.

 The album debuted at number one on the UK Albums Chart on 13 November 2020 with 62,000 chart sales, displacing Kylie Minogue's Disco as biggest opening week release of 2020 so far.
 In Germany, it debuted at number one, selling almost 160,000 copies, the best start of the year.
 It stayed at number one for a total of five non-consecutive weeks, and became the best selling album of 2020.
 Worldwide, it was the sixth best selling album of 2020 with 1.37 million copies sold.

 Track listing

-All tracks are written by Angus and Malcolm Young.
+All tracks are written by Angus Young and Malcolm Young.